cody6750/discord-tracking-bot/README.md

 <!-- ROADMAP -->
 ## Features

-Sends metrics to metrics channel
+* Sends metrics to metrics channel
 ![metrics][metrics]

-Logs to both discord and stdout
+* Logs to both discord and stdout
 ![logs][logs]

-Ability to control bot through discord `bot_console` channel
+* Ability to control bot through discord `bot_console` channel.
+Please use `!help` to see all available commands.
 ![bot-console][bot-console]